-Snowboarders, as a class of people, are notorious for giving zero fucks.
-They party hard, break multiple bones, roll perfect joints in 10-15 seconds, wear strange patchworks of tattered clothes, prefer energy drinks over water (according to their sponsors), ruthlessly hit on younger girls who like their instagram photos, prank each other incessantly, are partial to toilet humor and don’t mind shitting outdoors in sub degree temperatures, and throw their battered bodies off of abandoned buildings to land on a rail and capture a SIIIIIIICK.
+Snowboarders, as a class of people, are notorious for being rebels.
+They party hard, break multiple bones, roll perfect joints in 10-15 seconds, wear strange patchworks of tattered clothes, prefer energy drinks over water (according to their sponsors), prank each other incessantly, are partial to toilet humor, don’t mind shitting outdoors in sub degree temperatures, and throw their battered bodies off of abandoned buildings to land on a rail and capture a SIIIIIIICK.
 Where did this lifestyle originate and where is it going?
 Are snowboarders entitled, goofy, self-centered idiots or epic, artistic, purpose-driven heroes?
 And before we get to Marco Siffredi (the first man to snowboard continuously down Mount Everest) and his place in this powdery microcosm of awwweessomee brooo, who was the first person who stood on the summit of a snowy mountain, icy wind lashing through dirty dreads, and spake: “I will tie my feet to this wooden plank…and shred this gnar”?

 It all began with Sherman Poppen.
 He was a surfer/engineer who in 1964 bolted two kids skiis together as a Christmas gift for his daughter.
 Then, in 1965, a bowling ball manufacturer took this idea and manufactured the snurfer:

 It cost $15 and 1 million snurfers were sold in the next decade.
 But this was just a silly toy.